danskespil/gradle-plugin-release/README.md

 # TODO
 Lots of stuff, I am sure, but the overall vision is like so:

-* Get the basic plugin working with git, travis, oss, ...
+* DONE Get the basic plugin working with git, travis, oss, ...
-  * use latest gradle version
+  * DONE use latest gradle version.
 * Build a plugin that configures ajoberstar like we currently do at Danske Spil (see AS IS Strategy)
 * Publish it to gradle plugin portal
 * Replace the current release configuration at some current Danske Spil project with this plugin and validate that it is works the same way